My Quotes: A New Revenue Source for a Lab Supply Marketplace

 We fed hundreds of quotes into Google AI to train it to parse quotes.
 Since that was not a fail-safe method—sometimes the system would get it wrong—I designed an interface which allowed the user to correct the data that had been brought in.

-draft design & feedback
+design process & feedback

 We presented wireframe prototypes to several customers.
 The feedback validated that we were on the right track, while prompting us to change a few details.